 The bank loans were obtained to finance the drydocking of certain vessels and to support the Group's working capital requirements.
-These loans are secured by certain vessels owned by the Group with total net carrying amount of P1,583.2 million and P1,752.2 million as of March 31, 2022 and December 31, 2021, respectively (see Note 9).
+These loans are secured by certain vessels owned by the Group with total net carrying amount of P971.4 million and P748.3 million as of March 31, 2023 and December 31, 2022, respectively (see Note 9).
 These loans do not include any financial covenants.

-Interest incurred on these loans is presented as part of Finance costs under the Other Income (Charges) account in the interim consolidated statements of profit or loss (see Note 19.1).
-The related unpaid interest as of March 31, 2022 and December 31, 2021 is presented as part of Accrued expenses under the Trade and Other Payables account in the interim consolidated statements of financial position (see Note 13).
+Interest incurred on these loans is presented as part of Finance costs under the Other Income (Charges) account in the consolidated statements of profit or loss (see Note 17.1).
+The related unpaid interest as of March 31, 2023 and December 31, 2022 is presented as part of Accrued expenses under the Trade and Other Payables account in the consolidated statements of financial position (see Note 13).